seb-hernandez/seb-hernandez/README.md

 ### Hi there!

-- 👨🏻‍💻 Currently working on React and Go.
+- 👨🏻‍💻 Currently working on React, Go, Nodejs, and Nestjs.
 - 🤓 Currently learning Go and Rust.
 - 🤿 Fun fact: Underwater rugby player 🇸🇪 #88